grumpyjames/birding-almanac/features/a-200-bird-year/part-17-padley-gorge.md

 fair few Willow Warblers that stoutly resisted any attempts to be turned into Wood Warblers.

-On exiting the wood, the scenery opens out a bit; there's still a few trees here and there, but mostly we've got a sort of mixed woodland/grassland/moorland border.
+On exiting the wood, the scenery opens out a bit; there are still a few trees here and there, but mostly we've got a sort of mixed woodland/grassland/moorland border.
 If we're going to see Redstarts, I'd expect to see them here.
 We don't.
-I blame the not insignificant numbers of picnicking tourists and the overpriced ice-cream van.
+I blame the not insignificant numbers of picnicking tourists and the overpriced ice cream van.

 #### A bonus tick on the way back